precice/python-bindings/spack/README.md

      spack add pyprecice.test.py-pyprecice@VERSIONNUMBER
      ```

      This ensures that one uses the local repository which has the namespace `pyprecice.test` when installing `py-precice`.
-Note that when speciying the `VERSIONNUMBER` you use the actual version number with dots, e.g. `2.0.0.1`.
+Note that when speciying the `VERSIONNUMBER` you use the actual version number with dots, e.g., `2.0.0.1`, but you have to drop the `v` character from the versioning of the bindings.

   4. Concretize the software packages